 Plastic containers are a great way to organize all of the things in your car that you use regularly.
 Small plastic storage boxes are cheap and can store everything from crayons and coloring books to first-aid supplies.
-If you don’t want to buy new containers for your car, look for containers around your house that you can put to good use.
+You can buy new containers specifically for your car.
+Alternatively, you can look for containers around your house that you can put to good use.
 Old baby-wipe containers, plastic milk crates, shoe boxes and rinsed out ice cream containers all make great storage totes for your small belongings.
 Stow these storage containers under seats out of sight or in the glove compartment.

 2. Keep Trash Bags Handy

 Part of the problem with cars today is that they have no trash receptacle.
 Because it’s never a good idea to litter, you are often stuck tossing your garbage onto the seat next to you.
 Or worse yet, onto the floor.
 To curtail this problem, keep several plastic bags that you can reuse in your vehicle’s glove box at all times.

 Any time that you need a trash bag, you only have to pop open your glove box and pull one out.
 When you reach your destination, simply take your bag and toss it into a trash bin.
 You can reuse grocery store bags for this job.
 You may like to have a small, blunt plastic hook in your car.
 This is especially great if you are on long trips where the trash may be ongoing.
 Or just tie the bag shut and dispose of it at your first stop.
 This is my favorite of all car organization ideas because nothing says messy like trash!

 3. Stock Up on Wet Wipes

 If you have kids, you are guaranteed to have spills and sticky messes in your car.
 Keep a container of wet wipes or baby wipes in your car at all times.
 Not only are these great for small hands, but they’re good for cleaning off leather seats, dashboards and consoles.
 Here is a recipe for homemade disinfectant wipes.